Contact Tracing

 Frequently Asked Questions

-Contact tracing is conducted by trained public health professionals.
-A person who tests positive for a contagious disease that is actively being monitored and has their test reported to their state and/or local health department may be contacted by a text, email, phone call or in person visit.
-The contact tracer will provide important information on public health recommendations and available resources.
+Case investigation and contact tracing is conducted by trained public health professionals from local health departments or the NCDHHS Division of Public Health, including members of the state-sponsored NC Public Health Outreach Team.
+A person who tests positive at a reporting laboratory or provider for a contagious disease for which outreach is being performed may be contacted by a text, email, phone call or in person visit.
+The outreach will provide important information on public health recommendations and available resources.
 They may also ask about other people who may have been exposed.
 All information shared is kept confidential in accordance with NC law.

-Next, people who were exposed to someone who tested positive and listed by that person as a close contact may also be contacted through a text, email, phone call or in person visit.
-The contact tracer will also provide them with important information on public health recommendations and available resources such as treatment or testing.
+Next, people who were known to be exposed to someone who tested positive may also be contacted through a text, email, phone call or in person visit.
+The outreach will also provide them with important information on public health recommendations and available resources such as treatment or testing.

-Check out this visual to see more about how contact tracing works:
+Check out this visual to see more about how case investigation and contact tracing works:

 English Infographic